Francesca describes life on board

 Practicalities, timings and compensation

 Board meetings require preparation.
-The agenda and any relevant documents are circulated several weeks in advance, so you know what will be discussed and can prepare for it.
+The agenda and any relevant documents are circulated a week in advance, so you know what will be discussed and can prepare for it.
 You do this in your own time, but you do need to take your role seriously and read everything beforehand.
 This can take up to a couple of hours, depending on how many documents there are and how fast you read.
 You may also wish to take on other tasks (working on outreach or diversity, writing for the Bulletin, helping with the ITI Conference and so on), but no one will force you to take on anything you don’t want, particularly in your first year.

 Interested?
 Step forward now